-The Ethernet Global Data (EGD) protocol settings are only available if CPU Type 9G or 9H is ordered.
+The Ethernet Global Data (EGD) protocol settings are not available if CPU Type 9E is ordered.

 The relay supports one fast Ethernet Global Data (EGD) exchange and two slow EGD exchanges.
 There are 20 data items in the fast-produced EGD exchange and 50 data items in each slow-produced exchange.